KALILINUXTRICKSYT/easysploit/README.md

 (9) Exploit Windows with a link (HTA Server)

-(10) Contact with me - My accounts
+(10) Contact with us - Our accounts

 # How to install: